ShubhamMH25/ReportGenerator/README.md

 # ReportGenerator
-Certainly!
-Let's create a descriptive README file for your **report generator application**.
-Below, I'll outline the key components you can include in your GitHub repository README:

 # Report Generator Application
 This repository contains a simple **report generator web application** built using the following technologies:

 - **Spring MVC**: Provides the web framework for handling HTTP requests and responses.